Wndrfl/Alphapup/README.md

 		- the kernel goes to each registered plugin and runs a postBoot() process, allowing the plugin to interact with the framework AFTER everything has been configged
 - the kernel fires events for requests and responses
 - the kernel gets the router and passes it the request
-- the kernel gets the dispatcher and dispatches the request to the respnse
+- the kernel gets the dispatcher and dispatches the request to the response
 - the kernel renders the response
 - the kernel caches the config
-- the kernel shutsdown, which tells the profiler to save
+- the kernel shuts down, which tells the profiler to save

 ## Components